-Eligibility Requirements:

-Students in grades 4-5 who meet the requirements for membership outlined by their school's chapter are eligible to be invited for membership.
+Eligibility Requirements: Students in grades 4-5 who meet the requirements for membership outlined by their school's chapter are eligible to be invited for membership.
 Membership is based on the following criteria:

 - Scholarship

-- o At a minimum, students must have a cumulative GPA of 85 in core classes.
+- At a minimum, student must have a cumulative GPA of 90 in core classes.

 - Responsibility

 - Service

 - Leadership